 If you are running for public office, you will need to speak with people, both alone and in groups.
 Although public speaking in a great fear to many, you will need to speak confidently in public settings.
 This is something you may need to practice if you don’t have a lot of experience speaking before an audience.

 The key to winning a local election is to make sure that you are a good fit for the position you are running for.
 You should also build relationships with people in your community before running, as well as create a team of volunteers that will be able to help you run your campaign – from managing social media accounts, to making phone calls and knocking on doors.

 Use your interactions to bring people into the fold.
 Work to get contact information, email addresses and social media follows.
 Use this information to reach out for donations and support.

-A well-executed strategy will give you your best shot at success on Election Day.
+A well-executed strategy is your best shot at victory.